Pearls are organic gems, produced in pearl oysters. Pearl oysters are not edible, and edible oysters do not produce gem quality pearls.

 A BRIEF HISTORY OF PEARLS

-For centuries, the Persian Gulf was the main source for pearls in the world.
-Records dating from 2300 BC document pearls as prize possessions of Chinese Royalty.
+For centuries, the Persian Gulf was the main source of pearls in the world.
+Records dating from 2300 BC document pearls as prized possessions of Chinese Royalty.
 In Egypt, mother-of-pearl was used as early as 4000 BC, but actual pearls are not documented until approximately 5BC.

-In the beginning of the 1900s, it was discovered that a spherical bead could be placed in an oyster, and pearls could be cultured.
+At the beginning of the 1900s, it was discovered that a spherical bead could be placed in an oyster, and pearls could be cultured.
 This made pearls available to the general public for the first time in history.
-Pearl culturing eliminated the need for pearl divers, and replaced them with pearl farmers.
+Pearl culturing eliminated the need for pearl divers and replaced them with pearl farmers.

 Pearl is a birthstone for June and commemorates the 3rd and 30th Anniversary.
 It is the gem for Sunday.